samblenny/feather-tft-clock/README.md

 **WORK IN PROGRESS (ALPHA)**

-This clock simulates a 7-segment display and uses USB gamepad input to set time.
-The code demonstrates how to use a state machine to translate basic input from a gamepad and real time clock chip into higher level behaviors.
+This clock has USB gamepad input for setting time.

+The code shows how to:
+- Set time with a state machine and USB gamepad
+- Simulate a seven segment display with sprites
+- Keep time with a Real Time Clock chip

 [**TODO:** project photo]